TheNosplay/GitHub-Followers/README.md

 > The code I used

 The code to calculate the height of a UILabel.
-Found this on https://stackoverflow.com/questions/25180443/adjust-uilabel-height-to-text -automatic!
-[StackOverflow](https://stackoverflow.com/questions/25180443/adjust-uilabel-height-to-text)
+Found this on [StackOverflow](https://stackoverflow.com/questions/25180443/adjust-uilabel-height-to-text)

 ```swift
 static func heightForUILabel(text:String, font:UIFont, width:CGFloat) -> CGFloat{